NunoSempere/nunosempere.com/blog/2023/03/01/computable-solomoff/index.md

    -  attempt to compute the first \( m \) steps of Turing machine \(T_{n+1} \) with \( s \) seconds of compute.
 If it makes correct predictions, keep it in the set of live machines, otherwise move it to the cache.
    -  increase the compute budget to \( s + 1 \) and run each machine in the cache for one additional second
    -  Repeat step 2 until you have one program which has predicted past bits within your compute budget.
 Eventually this program must exist, since the Turing machine which is producing your trail of bits is by construction computable and non-halting[^3].
 4. Observe the next bit, purge the machines from your set which don't predict it.
-If none predict it, GOTO 2.
+If none predict it, go to 2.

 <p>
   <section id='isso-thread'>